bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/evaluate-open-source-content.md

 These guidelines help you make sure that there are no restrictions to using the material publicly.
 Restrictions may be due to one of the following concerns:
 - Privacy
 - Copyright
-- Legal, contractual, or policy
+- Legal, contractual or policy
 - Security

 Evaluate the content you wish to use before posting the material in a GitHub repository.

 ## Privacy<a name="privacy"></a>

-Make sure that the content is free of personal information that may directly identify an individual (for example, name, phone number, photo, address, driver's licence number, or any similar identification number).
+Make sure that the content is free of personal information that may directly identify an individual (for example, name, phone number, photo, address, driver's licence number or any similar identification number).

 Ministries may contact Knowledge and Information Services to assist in privacy assessments.